-What in the fuck did you pull that one out of?
+What did you pull that one from?
 I don’t want to imagine.

 Imagine being on Trump’s and Giuliani’s speed dial and receiving separate calls from them, mistakenly or otherwise, in the middle of the clearly foreseen domestic terror attack that Trump and his enablers had fomented for months, an insurgency meant to cripple and replace the constitutional order and form of government you swore an oath to uphold, protect and defend.

 Please remind us: When was it you spoke out against Trump’s Big Lie, when did you called him on it, when did you denounce it, when did you say it wasn’t true, was corrosive, dangerous and un-American, when did you distance yourself from it?